Norwegian online - common questions

 During the trial lesson, I will make my evaluation of your level.
+Your level will be defined according to Common European Framework of Reference for Languages (CEFR).
 Based on your level, we will set up a plan for the following lessons.
-You can also do a self-evaluation by taking a test that you find here.
+You can also do a self-evaluation of your level of Norwegian online.

 When applying for work or education, you will often be asked for a certificate for an official language test.

 You can do the Norwegian language test Norskprøve at three levels, A1-A2, A2-B1 and B1-B2.
 Another test called Bergenstesten is the highest level test for Norwegian as a foreign language.
 It’s equivalent to a B2/C1 reference level according to the CEFR.

 At Lynganor, we will help you to prepare for any of these tests.

 Do you still have questions about our Norwegian courses?